Sfeir/demo-tensorflow/README.md

 ```
 docker run -d --name your_container_name -p 8080:8888 -v /your_path/notebook:/notebook your_image_name
 ```
 Now you can use tensorflow in notebook at port 8080.
-Use '''docker-machine ip''' to get the IP address of your machine.
+Use ```docker-machine ip``` to get the IP address of your machine.
 ## Run model
 ###Run Script
 ```